Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Experimental Setup

 \subsection{Logit Lens and FV Vocabulary Projection}

-To distinguish \emph{information absence} from \emph{intervention failure}, we apply two parameter-free analyses to zero-shot activations.
+To distinguish \emph{information absence} from \emph{intervention failure} we apply two parameter-free analyses to zero-shot activations.

-\textbf{Logit lens.} For each task, template, and layer $\ell$, we project the zero-shot residual stream through the model's own final LayerNorm and unembedding:
+\paragraph{Logit lens.} For each task, template, and layer $\ell$ we project the zero-shot residual stream through the model's own final LayerNorm and unembedding:

-We measure top-$k$ accuracy ($k \in \{1, 5, 10\}$): the fraction of examples where the correct output token appears among the $k$ highest-scored tokens.
+We measure top-$k$ accuracy ($k \in \{1, 5, 10\}$): the fraction of examples where the correct output token appears among the $k$ highest-scoring tokens.
 No training data or hyperparameters are required.
-For sentiment\_flip, where first-token accuracy is uninformative, we use a contrast vector approach measuring sentiment polarity classification accuracy (details in Appendix~\ref{app:stats}).
+For \texttt{sentiment\_flip}, where first-token accuracy is uninformative (both polarities can begin with arbitrary tokens), we use a contrast-vector polarity classification (Appendix~\ref{app:stat}); we flag this explicitly in every figure and table caption that includes \texttt{sentiment\_flip} readability.

-\textbf{FV vocabulary projection.} We project each FV through the same pipeline:
+\paragraph{FV vocabulary projection.} We project each FV through the same pipeline:

-The top-50 tokens by score reveal what the FV ``pushes toward.''
-We compute the \emph{correct output fraction}: the proportion matching any correct task output.
+The top-50 tokens by score reveal what the FV ``pushes toward''; we report the \emph{correct-output fraction}: the proportion of top-50 tokens matching any correct task output.